ShreyasPrasad/ShreyasPrasad.github.io/content/Blog/Learnings from being an AWS CDK power-user.md

 });
 ```

 The reason for this is that these fields tell the VPC how to allocate IP address space among subnets.
 By default, all IP address space is allocated to the first 3 subnets in a region, not leaving space for any more.
 That is, unless, you specify `reservedAzs` and `maxAzs` as this tells the VPC construct to reserve IP address space for subnets that are added in the future.
-There's a lot of subtle problems like this that only surface deep into your architecture implementation.
+There are a lot of subtle problems like this that only surface once you actually start coding.

 ### 2. Custom resources are more trouble then they're worth